 I got the XE200 up and running in about 10 minutes, including getting out of the retail box.

-It’s worth noting that to use the Deco app, you’ll need to sign in with a TP-Link account — it shares the same account with the Tether app used for TP-Link’s Archer routers.
+It's worth noting that to use the Deco app, you'll need to sign in with a TP-Link accountโit shares the same account with the Tether app used for TP-Link's Archer routers.

 TP-Link and your privacy

-Having to sign in with an account generally means your hardware always connects to the vendor.
-That translates into inherent privacy risks.
+Having to sign in with an account generally means your hardware connects to the vendor at all times, which translates into inherent privacy risks.

 “TP-Link takes privacy seriously and complies with U.S. policies to protect consumers.”

-TP-Link’s Privacy Policy page
+TP-Link's Privacy Policy page.

-While managing your network via a third party is never a good idea, privacy is a matter of degree.
-Data collection varies vendor by vendor.
+Managing your home network via a third party is never a good idea.
+Privacy is a matter of degree.
+Data collection and handling vary vendor by vendor.

 A web interface that’s deliberately neutered